rjacome96/Internet-Technology-P1/README.md

 Professor Badri Nath
 Roy Jacome & Kishan Patel

+How to connect the client to servers: In order for client to run, please give the host name (or IP address) of the machine that the RS server is running on.
+Similarly, for whatever machine the TS server is running on, please make sure to include the host name of the machine running the TS server inside RS's DNS table (the .txt file RS reads from to populate its DNS table).

 Client connects to RS server to look up host name.
 If found, return, host name, ipaddress and flag as a string.
 Else, RS server tells client to redirect to TS server by giving TS's host name.
 Client connects to TS server.
-If host name found, return the host name, ipaddress, flag as a string.
+If host name found, return the host name, ipaddress,flag as a string.
 Else, return error message.

 As of this point, the code has been tested against different machines (personal and ilab) and the programs run to completion as well as outputting the correct solution from the given test files.